ARM-software/psa-api/doc/crypto/overview/goals.rst

 Device Pairing
 ^^^^^^^^^^^^^^

-The API provides support for key agreement protocols that are often used for secure pairing of devices over wireless channels.
-For example, the pairing of an NFC token or a Bluetooth device might use key agreement protocols upon first use.
+The API provides support for key-agreement protocols that are often used for secure pairing of devices over wireless channels.
+For example, the pairing of an NFC token or a Bluetooth device might use key-agreement protocols upon first use.

 Secure Boot